Low frequency: Standard time signals

-In Europe and Japan, many low-cost consumer devices have since the late 1980s contained radio clocks with an LF receiver for these signals.
+In Europe and Japan, many low-cost consumer devices since the late 1980s have contained radio clocks with an LF receiver for these signals.
 Since these frequencies propagate by ground wave only, the precision of time signals is not affected by varying propagation paths between the transmitter, the ionosphere, and the receiver.
-In the United States, such devices became feasible for the mass market only after the output power of WWVB was increased in 1997 and 1999.
+In the United States, such devices became feasible for the mass market only after the output power of the WWVB time signal radio station was increased in 1997 and 1999.

-JJY transmitting broadcast on the exact same frequency, and has a similar timecode.
+JJY time signal radio station broadcasts on the exact same frequency, and has a similar timecode.